ezviz0202-hash/Rock-Penetration-Analysis-Water-Saturation-Adjustment-Factor/README.md

 Tuff:     f(Sw) = 1 + 0.2636 × Sw + 0.3922 × Sw²
 ```

-At full saturation (`Sw = 1.0`), the fitted adjustment factor indicates an approximate ROP increase of 28.6% for andesite and 65.6% for tuff relative to dry conditions.
+At full saturation (`Sw = 1.0`), the fitted adjustment factor in the synthetic demonstration dataset indicates an approximate ROP increase of 28.6% for andesite and 65.6% for tuff relative to dry conditions.

 ![Adjustment Factor](figures/fig5_adjustment_factor.png)